 Your Lake Superior kayak trip guides

-James and Dympna, your guides for all of our high-end, fully outfitted trips, have extensive training and experience to keep your group safe and within their comfort zone.
-Equally important, they know the best campsites, the hidden waterfalls, and where to hike backcountry.
-James is an excellent wilderness chef with Dympna as his sous chef.
-James and Dympna are senior Paddle Canada instructors as well as BC Guides Alliance-trained kayak guides.
+Joedy and Jeff will be your guides for this high-end, fully outfitted trip.
+They have extensive training and experience to keep the group safe and within their comfort zone.
+Equally important, they knows the best campsites, the hidden waterfalls, and where to hike backcountry.
+Joedy and Jeff are also Paddle Canada instructors which means they can help to offer coaching tips and tricks to improve your skills during the trip.

 Sea Kayaking trips on Lake Superior are inherently at the mercy of the elements.
 Some days are just better spent having hot chocolate and freshly baked brownies on the beach!
 Wind days can also be spent hiking or honing paddling, rescue or rolling skills.